MicroEJ/docs/ApplicationDeveloperGuide/sandboxedApplication.rst

 The ``appconnect-serial`` can be integrated into a Sandboxed Application as follows:

-1. Add the ``appconnect-serial`` dependency to the :ref:`Runtime Environment <runtime_environment>` of your Kernel.
+1. Add the ``appconnect-serial`` dependency directly to your Application.
+Alternatively, you can add it to the :ref:`Runtime Environment <runtime_environment>` of your Kernel.

-2. Define the list of permissions required to use AppConnect in an Application.
-For more information about permissions, please refer to this :ref:`section <application_declared_permissions>`.
+2. If the security manager is enabled and enforcing permission checks, the Application must be granted the following permissions.

 .. code-block:: json